-There is no difference in basic and diluted loss per share related to 2004 or 2003.
-The net loss per common share for 2004 and 2003 excludes the number of common shares issuable upon exercise of outstanding stock options, warrants, and convertible debt into our common stock since such inclusion would be anti-dilutive.
+There is no difference in basic and diluted loss per share related to 2005 or 2004.
+The net loss per common share for 2005 and 2004 excludes 40,648,684 and 37,982,562, respectively, of common shares issuable upon exercise of outstanding stock options and warrants into our common stock or upon the conversion of convertible debt since such inclusion would be anti-dilutive.